rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Whenever Yade is started with a script as argument the script name will be remembered, and if initialize() is executed (in the script itself or interactively in the prompt) all Yade instances will be initialized with that same script.
 It makes distributing function definitions and simulation parameters trivial (and even distributing scene constructions as seen later).
 This behaviour is very close to what happens classicaly with MPI: all processes execute the same program.

-If the first of this section commands are pasted into a script used to start Yade, there is a small surprise: all instances insert the same bodies as master.
+If the first commands above are pasted into a script used to start Yade, there is a small surprise: all instances insert the same bodies as master.
 Here is the script:

 .. code-block:: python